-Military personnel who entered service after 31 July 1986 and who are eligible and intend to serve for 20 years must choose between two retirement plans at their 15th year of service.2 Once the final selection is made, the choice is irrevocable.
-The two options are:
+Military personnel who entered service after July 31, 1986, and who are eligible and intend to serve for 20 years must choose between two retirement plans at their 15th year of service.
+Once the final selection is made, the choice is irrevocable.
+The two options are defined below: